elodina/hdfs-mesos/README.md

 # cd ..
 # ./hdfs-mesos.sh scheduler --api=http://$host_ip:7000 --master=zk://master:2181/mesos --user=vagrant
 ```
-where $host_ip is host ip address accessible from vagrant nodes.
+where `$host_ip` is host ip address accessible from vagrant nodes.

-Now scheduler should be running and you can proceed with starting hdfs nodes.
+Now scheduler should be running and you can proceed with starting HDFS nodes.

 Note: if Scheduler is not receiving offers it could be required to specify following:
 ```